-Note that, since you may be paying income tax in your country of residence, the Swiss source tax you pay will normally be deductable from your local tax bill.
+Note that, since you may be paying income tax in your country of residence, the Swiss source tax you pay will usually be deductable from your local tax bill.

-These days, expatriates cannot claim special allowances when they come to work for short periods in Switzerland.
+These days, expatriates can no longer claim special allowances when they come to work for short periods in Switzerland.
 However in common with Swiss citizens working away from their normal home, they can claim for the cost of weekly economy class travel (including air travel) and a small flat.

 Additionally any business expenses, including travel and subsistence when working away from the normal workplace can be reimbursed directly with no payroll costs or tax payment, but they should be declared on the annual salary statement.

 Depending on your canton of residence, there may be numerous other deductions for married couples, childcare, health costs, commuting charges, etc that can be claimed in a tax return.
-These need to be checked with the respective cantonal tax office or a profesisonal tax advisor.
-Although we cannot act on your behalf in personal tax matters, we can provide you a list of cantonal tax office addresses, and a list of reputable tax advisors based on canton and language spoken.
+These need to be checked with the respective cantonal tax office or a professional tax advisor.
+Although we cannot act on your behalf in personal tax matters, we can provide you a list of cantonal tax office addresses, and a list of reputable tax advisors based on canton and your preferred language.

 We do this for you so unless you want/have to fill out a Swiss tax return, you need do nothing.
 At the year end we will provide a tax certificate for any tax declaration you may need to make in another country.

-These days our hands are pretty much tied.
-We can claim legitimate business expenses (for travel and subsistence away from the office in which you normally work in Switzerland).
+Accurity shall ensure that legitimate business expenses are claimed where possible (for travel and subsistence away from the office in which you normally work in Switzerland).